 The Bright Side of an Existential Crisis

-The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive disintegration (in the mid-1960s).
+The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive Disintegration (in the mid-1960s).
 It’s based on the notion that anxiety and distress are necessary for growth and development.

 Another aspect of the theory relates to gifted individuals.
 They are different and special, Dabrowski believed, as they are sensitive, highly emotional, intellectual, imaginational, curious, and prone to anxiety.
 Therefore, they are also the ones who are more likely to go through an existential crisis and depression.

 These people also have greater “developmental potential,” he asserted.
-What this means is that they look at the world through a different lens—they have better awareness of themselves and others, they try to understand and make sense of everything around them.
+What this means is that they look at the world through a different lens—they have better awareness of themselves and others, and they try to understand and make sense of everything around them.

-So, there is, clearly, a bright side to the dark feelings that accompany an existential crisis.
+So, there is clearly a bright side to the dark feelings that accompany an existential crisis.

-For one thing, it means that if you are going through one, you are likely a very gifted, intellectual and sensitive individual.
+For one thing, it means that if you are going through one, you are likely a very gifted, intellectual, and sensitive individual.

-More importantly, though, such condition is highly treatable.
+More importantly, though, such a condition is highly treatable.
 There are many paths you can take to emerge from the bleakness you feel inside.

 Finding meaning in everything we do, day in and out, is not an easy undertaking.
-It’s normal to feel distressed when you lose your ways or when you go through a major trauma and loss.
+It’s normal to feel distressed when you lose your way or when you go through a major trauma and loss.

 And it’s not uncommon, when faced with such deep and joyless emotions, that you take a step back and re-evaluate your life.